Anand-1912/Angular/01.FirstProjectDocs/README.md

 - Global style sheet used by the Angular Project
 - Used by all the Components and Directives

+### Bootstrapping

+- Bootstrapping is the process of loading or initializing the Angular application.

+- `ng serve`

+  - When we use this command, the Angular CLI compiles the application, stores the compiled files in memory and directly starts it.
+  - If we make any changes to our Angular App, Angular CLI will recompile and update the file. (kind of nodemon)

+- `ng build`

+  - Builds the Angular Project
+  - We can see the compiled files in the **dist** folder.
+  - `runtime.js` is the webpack runtime file
+  - `polyfills.js` helps older browsers in executing modern JavaScript
+  - `main.js` contains the application code. it contains the Javascript code compiled from typescript
+  - `vendor.js` contains the scripts from Angular Core library and other 3rd Party libraries that we are using in Angular application.
+  - `styles.js` - the styles.css files will be bundled as a Javascript file and injected into index.html

+  - Angular CLI uses **Webpack** to traverse through our Angular App and it bundles JS and other files into one or more bundles.
+Angular itself sets the Configuration options for Webpack to work correctly.

+  - Refer the Bootstrap diagram for the flow.

 ## Queries

-1. where the build, serve etc scripts are located?
+1. Where the build, serve etc scripts are located?

-2. how additional node modules are installed when they are not explicitly mentioned in the package.json?
+2. How additional node modules are installed when they are not explicitly mentioned in the package.json?
    They are dependencies of dependices

+3. What are Modules in Modern Javascript?

+4. Webpack runtime?

+5. What is bundling?

+6. What is Webpack bundling?